 At the full moon, werewolves must shift but all other shifts are willing and a shift at any time is possible.
 Shifting is not a pleasant process, however, and it hurts a great deal.
 It is frequently considered a private matter and most try their best not to look upon their packmates when they are shifting as it is also when a wolf is at their weakest in the form between human and wolf.
 They are utterly exposed, incapable of much movement and practically a raw nerve.
 The slightest breeze can cause pain in addition to their entire bodies readjusting and moving to change.
 The shift itself can take anywhere from 8 minutes for an older, very well controlled wolf to an hour or two for a younger, more inexperienced wolf.

-While werewolves in wolf form are bigger than their wild cousins they still resemble them more so than the bigger dogs.
+While werewolves in wolf form are much bigger than their wild cousins (a 'small' werewolf comes in at about 180 lbs, an 'average' one around 250, with large ones going 300+), they still resemble them more so than the bigger dogs.
 Their front legs, however are capable of the sideways motion of big cats and bears and they possess semi-retractable claws.
 Werewolves are extremely dense and because of this, incapable of swimming.
 They simply possess too much muscle Like their smaller cousins, werewolves are heavily dependent on body language and packs.
 Their senses, even in human form, are increased and they have fantastic senses of smell and hearing.

 Life as a werewolf has a few other caveats.
 Silver causes far more pain and damage to a werewolf than normal weapons.
 It's generally considered the preferred way to try and kill one.
 Silver will leave scars if it does not kill the wolf, and leaving silver in a wound will kill any wolf slowly as it poisons them.
 Wolves can however, handle silver, such as silverware although many are loathe to do so.

 Werewolves are effectively ageless, and could in theory live forever.
 Without magic or other special circumstances involved, they don't get ill, and they do not grow older.
 They remain looking the same age as the day they were changed, and do for the rest of their lives.
 The change itself will remove any diseases, no matter how fatal or permanent they were before, and will undo any of the ill effects of age on the werewolf.
 (For example, a werewolf might still appear fifty if that's the age he was changed.
 However, they would be as fast and strong as they were when they were younger.
-It's simply that the appearance does not revert.)
+It's simply that the appearance does not revert.
+Though it often also does, returning them to about their late-20s if they were that old on changing.)
 That most people do not survive the change if attempted however, makes this an option of last resort for some.

 Drugs, and alcohol, do effect werewolves but to a much lesser extent.
 They both have a built in tolerance and a high metabolism.
 It is still possible for a werewolf to get drunk or high, but the effects are much harder to achieve and shorter lived than they would be on a human, to the point that many don't bother and trying to drug a werewolf to stay down for any real length of time is nearly impossible.